Port Wakefield, South Australia: History

 The choice of gauge was influenced by the argument that costs varied with the cube of the gauge.
-As this railway had its own port, it was not expected to link up with any broad gauge railways which avoided of course any break of gauge problems.
+As this railway had its own port, it was not expected to link up with any broad gauge railways which avoided any break of gauge problems.
 Following a surrender of the lease, the line was taken over by the Government at the end of 1870.